boldbi/bold-bi-docs/docs/faq/how-to-manually-update-the-license.md

    ![Manage License Settings](/static/assets/faq/images/manage_license_settings.png)

-4. On the Manage License Settings page, go to the **Embedded BI** tab and click on the `Refresh License` button to update the license.
+4. On the Manage License Settings page, navigate to the **Embedded BI** tab and click on the `Refresh License` button to update the license.

    ![License Update Settings](/static/assets/faq/images/license-update-settings.png)

-5. Below popup will appear.
-Here, the license can be refreshed in either online or offline mode.
+5. The following popup will appear below.
+The license can be refreshed in either online or offline mode.
    ![Refresh License Popup](/static/assets/faq/images/refresh_license_popup.png)

 6. Refer to the below KB articles for updating license in both online and offline mode.